emorice/galp/README.md

 How does it looks like ?
 ------------------------

-This repo should host a bunch of python modules that are meant to be loaded from an Ipython (Jupyter) notebook, and control:
+This repo should host a bunch of scripts to control:
  * Starting, stopping and monitoring the servers needed for the analyses.
-Many such servers are actually needed in a distributed pipeline, such as a central scheduler, workers, database servers, in-memory and on-disk remote access to resources, dashboards, etc.
+Many such servers are actually needed in a distributed pipeline, such as a central scheduler, workers, database servers, in-memory and on-disk remote access to resources, dashboards, etc. Many aspect of these scripts will be site-dependent, but we try to separate the common logic (what to start) from the local aspects (where and how to start it)
  * Loading individual pipeline graphs and interactively develop new tasks to include in them.
  * Trigger and monitor the execution of such pipelines.